 If you're worrying that your competitors might lure your employees away, you are not alone.
 It's actually surprising how cheeky and ruthless people can be when it comes to a) copying product ideas and b) stealing staff.

 And when the worst does happen, it can cause genuine upset and upheaval.
 After all, replacing staff is time consuming and costly.
-Then, there’s the added anxiety of what they’ll share about YOUR business with their new employer.
+Then, there’s the added anxiety of what they’ll share about YOUR business info with their new employer.

-WHY PEOPLE POACH
+WHY COMPANIES POACH STAFF

 Poaching is a term that’s used when a business targets one or more individuals from another company, and encourages them to join their organisation.